iltommi/qdb-documentation/source/administration/troubleshooting.rst

 Bugs
 ----

 Although we do our best to make sure our software is as reliable as possible, bugs are always possible.
-If you encounter a bug, please contact support (see :doc:`../contact`).
+If you encounter a bug, :doc:`please contact support </contact>`.